ayonious/console-table-printer/README.md

 ### Functions

 - `addRow(rowObjet, options)` adding single row.
-- `addRows(rowObjets)` adding multiple rows. array of row object.
+- `addRows(rowObjects, options)` adding multiple rows. array of row object.
 This case options will be applied to all the objects in row
 - `addColumn(columnObject)` adding single column
 - `addColumns(columnObjects)` adding multiple columns
 - `printTable()` Prints the table on your console